 - Spy Fiction: "The Riddle of the Cheap Flat" involves stolen US Navy plans.

-- Travel Montage: The anime uses the method of having a moving line on a map to indicate traveling long distances.
+- Travel Montage: The anime uses the method of having a moving line on a map to indicate traveling long distances, notably in The ABC Murders chapter.